-10.3 Programming Using Threads
+10.5 Program Design Using Threads

 Threads are suitable for certain types of parallel programming.
-In general, in order for a program to take advantage of multi-threading, it must be able to be organized into discrete, independent tasks which can execute concurrently.
-The first consideration when considering using multiple threads is how to decompose the program into such discrete, concurrent tasks.
+In general, in order for a program to take advantage of multi-threading, it must be possible to organize it into discrete, independent tasks that can execute concurrently.
+The first consideration when contemplating using multiple threads is how to decompose the program into such discrete, concurrent tasks.
 There are other considerations though.
 Among these are

-- How can the load be balanced among the threads so that they no one thread becomes a bottleneck? - How will threads communicate and synchronize to avoid race conditions? - What type of data dependencies exist in the problem and how will these affect thread design? - What data will be shared and what data will be private to the threads?

-• How will I/O be handled?
+- How can the load be balanced among the threads so that they no one thread becomes a bottleneck? - How will threads communicate and synchronize to avoid race conditions? - What type of data dependencies exist in the problem and how will these affect thread design? - What data will be shared and what data will be private to the threads? - How will I/O be handled?
 Will each thread perform its own I/O for example?